 Can you lock bi-fold doors from outside?

-What type of lock do bi-fold doors use?
+Which types of lock do bi-fold doors use?

 Locks commonly found on bi-fold doors include the following: